The Wider Study Programme

 All students complete 30 hours of work experience during their time in sixth form which is directly relevant to their prospective next steps.
 Students are supported in finding meaningful work placements which will allow them to experience the world of work, whilst giving them a flavour for a potential career.
 This also gives students the opportunity to develop their independence, confidence and initiative.

-During the 2021/22 academic year these elements will sit within the weekly character culture session timetabled for all students on a Monday afternoon.
+During the 2023/24 academic year these elements will sit within the weekly character culture session timetabled for all students on a Monday morning.
 These sessions have been planned in conjunction with students to ensure all sessions are relevant, meaningful and current.

-Students in sixth form have the opportunity to apply to join the head student team or the house captain team.
-The head student team applies only to Year 13 students and sits above the house system.
-To apply for these roles, student must submit a formal application and then go through a rigorous interview process from the Principal, Head of Sixth Form and the existing Head Boy and Head Girl.
-The role of Head Boy and Head Girl is a prestigious role within the school and one in which is hotly contended each year.
-The role of the head student team is to oversee both sixth form and whole school events and initiatives, whilst representing the school at all public events.
+Students in Sixth Form have the opportunity to apply to join the Head Student Team or the House Captain Team.
+The Head Student Team applies only to Year 13 students and sits above the house system.
+To apply for these roles, students must submit a formal application and then go through a rigorous interview process from the Principal, Head of Sixth Form and the existing Head Students.
+The role of Head Student is a prestigious role within the school and one which is hotly contended each year.
+The role of the Head Student Team is to oversee both Sixth Form and whole school events and initiatives, whilst representing the school at all public events.

-House captains and Vice Captains work alongside the Head of House to organise community school events and drive up community spirit.
-These students are involved in multiple elements, including the school counsel, running termly charity events and competitions and supporting in the delivery of weekly newsletters and termly assemblies.
+House Captains and Vice Captains work alongside the Head of House to organise community school events and drive up community spirit.
+These students are involved in multiple elements, including the school council, running termly charity events and competitions and supporting in the delivery of weekly newsletters and termly assemblies.

 All students in Year 12 complete a compulsory hour of physical education.
 This then becomes optional for Year 13 students.
 Students have the opportunity to opt in to their chosen sport/physical activity and this is tailored to the students each year.
 Activities include; football, badminton, circuits and gym sessions.